NVISOsecurity/posh-dsc-windows-hardening/README.md

 ## CIS Microsoft Windows 10 Enterprise Release 1909 Benchmark v1.8.1

-The CIS_Windows10_v181.ps1 file contains the Powershell DSC configuration applying the CIS Microsoft Windows Server 10 benchmark with the recommended controls.
+The CIS_Windows10_v181.ps1 file contains the Powershell DSC configuration applying the CIS Microsoft Windows 10 benchmark with the recommended controls.

 The CIS benchmark is available on the following website: